 But the temple was an anti-climax.

 There was an unimpressive painted concrete deity enclosed inside a shelter of corrugated iron.
 The iron rattled in the wind.
-I took a cursory look at the deity and then stood outside and took in the scenery.
+For me, the end destination was a mirage.
+It was the journey there which was the real act of transcendence.

 Looking down at the zig sagging trail below me and the people and small groups working their way upwards, ant-like, I was impressed.
 There were groups of elderly people and villagers, people who were far from being physically fit, plodding towards the final goal, step by torturous step, singing and repeating mantras.